openzipkin/brave/README.md

 ### 2.1.2-SNAPSHOT ###

+* Bugfix in spring resteasy integration.
+Logic to set span name resulted in different values for client vs server side.
+As a result span names where not predictable when watched in zipkin-web.
 * Bugfix in Flume Zipkin SpanCollectorSink which results in lost spans.
 Thanks to [leonly0224](https://github.com/leonly0224) for catching this.
 * Add module with Apache HttpClient interceptors.